damico/greenwich-experiment/README.md

 # greenwich-experiment
-RF Clock based on GPS receivers
+Radio-Controlled Clock based on GPS receivers

 ## Introduction
 This is a hardware and software project, and the main idea behind it is to have a clock with time would be collected by 2 different GPS receivers (Which I call receiver A and receiver B).